 The Arizona bark scorpion is the most venomous scorpion in the United States.
 Known for their excellent climbing abilities, these scorpions are found roaming the walls and ceilings of homes and cinderblock walls at night looking for food or seeking shelter in cooler locations.

-All scorpions are venomous, but few more dangerous to humans than the Arizona bark scorpion.
+All scorpions are venomous, but few are more dangerous to humans than the Arizona bark scorpion.
 The Arizona bark scorpion produces a venom that acts as a neurotoxin and causes widespread damage to the body, including convulsions, irregular heartbeat, and respiratory paralysis.
 In many cases, there is little or no pain at the site of the staying, and for symptoms do not occur for hours later.
 Death can also result in as little as 3 to 4 hours.
 Venom is exceedingly toxic and especially dangerous for young children and elderly individuals, also those that have autoimmune diseases, though, some scorpions are capable of killing even a healthy adult.
 Further, scorpions sting quickly and repeatedly when disturbed.

 With proper medical care, including administration of anti-venom, stings may not be life-threatening.
 However, if you hospitals outside the range of dangerous scorpions actually stock and tie venom; and the anti-venom itself may cause serious – sometimes fatal – allergic reactions if it is best for her serum, to which many people are allergic to.
 The effectiveness of first aid is uncertain.